 #3 – Schedule Pinterest + social media accounts.

 In an effort to save money, I was manually posting on my Pinterest and social media accounts.

-This is when I decided that I would post most frequently on one platform, the one that was getting the most traffic – Pinterest.
 If you are in the blogging world, you may already have a Pinterest account set up and are using it as a source of traffic.

 In order to get any traction on Pinterest, it is imperative that you pin often and consistently.

 Tailwind has been a saving grace as I can use the service to share both my pins to “Tribes” and other people’s pretty pins.